Important notice from the Editor in Chief

 Self-employed income tax rates in Russia

 In 2022, Russia introduced a new experimental tax regime in Moscow, Kaluga Oblast, and the Republic of Tatarstan.
 Corporate and entrepreneurial taxpayers will be able to either be taxed at 8% on their income or 20% on their income minus expenses.
-The regime is expected to be trialled until 2027, and any business with less than 60 million p. taxable income and fewer than five employees may apply.
+The regime is expected to be trialed until 2027, and any business with less than 60 million ₽ taxable income and fewer than five employees may apply.

 Russian income tax deductions

 Official residents can reduce their Russian income tax bills via deductions and allowances.
 These are typically not available to non-residents.
 Therefore, deductions only apply to earnings subject to the progressive Russian tax rate.
 They are not applicable to taxes you pay at any other rate.
-You can file declarations for tax deductions at any time throughout the year.
+You can file declarations for tax deductions at any time of year.

 Property and wealth taxes in Russia